suminb/translator/docs/source/index.rst

 ..
-A Better Translator documentation master file, created by sphinx-quickstart on Sun Mar 24 09:23:23 2013.
+Better Translator documentation master file, created by sphinx-quickstart on Sun Mar 24 09:23:23 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to A Better Translator's documentation!
+Welcome to Better Translator's documentation!
 ===============================================

 APIs